tunaynovruz/kodmod/docs/6.ood-problems/parking-lot.md

 2. **Payment Processing**: Integration with payment processing systems
 3. **Availability Tracking**: Real-time tracking of available spots by type
 4. **Ticket Management**: Comprehensive ticket system for entry and exit
-5. **Vehicle Tracking**: Efficient lookup of parked vehicles by license plate